nanameru/url-context-mcp/README.md

 The URL-Context-MCP MCP Server provides a tool to analyze and summarize the content of URLs using Google Gemini's URL Context capability via the Gemini API.

 Now also supports optional grounding with Google Search alongside URL Context.
+The server is designed to follow prompt-only orchestration: control whether to search or scrape via the instruction text you provide.

 ## Installation